 My Menstrual Background Check

-So, me and my period didn’t start off as good friends.
+So, I and my period didn’t start off as good friends.
 In fact, I remember crying the day at age 11 of the thought that I was now having to wear diapers again.
 Like think about it, it’s kind of demeaning?
 I swap to have the feeling of blue balls any day, and I don’t think it can be even as half bad as the cramps I’ve suffered with throughout the years.
-And not just that, with the hormonal change, I suddenly found myself with acne at a very young age that I’ve had to battle until a year ago.
+And not just that, with the hormonal change, I suddenly found myself with acne at a very young age that I’ve had to battle since then.
 So if you ask me, bleeding, bloating and pain once a month is not something any woman should be okay with or even consider as “normal”.

-It really depressed me, because all around on the Internet I would only find positive testimonials, where people would have the pleasant experience of lighter and shorter periods almost right away after adopting a whole foods, vegan diet – especially a raw food diet.
+It really depressed me to not see results.
+All-around on the Internet, I would only find positive testimonials, where people would have the pleasant experience of lighter and shorter periods almost right away after adopting a whole foods vegan diet – especially a raw foods diet.

 And here I was, experiencing worse and worse for every month that was passing.

 The thing is, and as you can see on the chart.
 The first two months after going fully raw, my period became perfect, 28 days on the spot, but from my notes, it was still slightly painful and just as long, and it would get worse and then be all over the place being as late as 35 days.
 I tried everything at the time, low fat, high fat, trying to stabilize it, but nothing worked, and my skin was starting to get worse again.